Photon1c/PecuniaryScriptsLibrary/scripts/index.md

 NeuralNetwork-OptionChain.ipynb takes option chain and historical stock price data together and runs a 3-layer neural network on chosen parameters.

 ema_analyzer_silver_hawk.py generates a table indicating the EMA divergence of a list of passed stock tickers.

+advanced_screener_portfolio_manager.py sorts a list of stock tickers into 4 categories to determine actionability.